isaacbarker/originsspigot/README.md

 ### Creeper

-- You blow up on death
-- You keep you inventory on death
+- You can summon an explosion at any time
 - You are immune to explosions such as tnt and creepers
-- You do 50% less damage to feline origins
+- You do 25% less damage to feline origins
+- You cannot sleep

 ### Feline

 - You take no fall damage
-- You have permanent jump boost
+- You have double jump
-- You do 150% damage to creeper origins
+- You do 125% damage to creeper origins
 - Feline origins have 9 lives (9 hearts)

 ### Blaze

-- Immune to fire damage
-- Permanent resistance
-- Permanent strength
+- Permanent fire-resistance
+- Stronger when on fire
 - You recieve damage while in water